managedBlog/managedBlog.github.io/managed/_posts/2020-03-02-practical-powershell-where-do-i-start.md

     title: "PowerShell ISE"
 ---

-_This post is the first in a series on PowerShell scripting for the SysAdmin who doesn't know where to begin.
+<small>_This post is the first in a series on PowerShell scripting for the SysAdmin who doesn't know where to begin.
 This series is designed to move quickly from PowerShell basics to advanced scripting techniques.
-It is meant as a guide, not a standalone resource._
+It is meant as a guide, not a standalone resource._</small>

 ____